Study Tour

 9:00 a.m. - 10:30 a.m.

-TMU School of Journalism & DMZ: The innovation bridge between newsrooms and start-ups
+TMU school of journalism & DMZ: The innovation bridge between newsrooms and start-ups

 At the intersection of academia, startups, and innovation, TMU and its DMZ incubator offer a glimpse into the future of news products and talent.
 This unique pairing forms a living lab for newsroom innovation, where journalists, technologists, and entrepreneurs collaborate on prototypes that bridge storytelling, data, and product.
 From AI-assisted reporting tools and immersive news formats to creator-led content startups, TMU fosters experimentation that keeps journalism connected to emerging talent and technologies.
 For executives focused on reader revenue and growth, TMU offers a clear window into the next generation of ideas and people who will shape the subscription economy — a reminder that sustainable innovation depends on continuous learning, cross-pollination, and bold experimentation.